yuxinhou32-ux/voice-schedule/README.md

 **Recognition results never go straight into storage — they land as an editable card first.** Speech recognition will get things wrong, and writing straight to the database turns mistakes into facts.
 So the flow is *speak → parse → card → human confirms → store*, and errors are caught before they're persisted.

-**Only things with a definite time become events; everything else becomes an item.** "下周三上午十点开会" and "记得买牛奶" are both "remember this" in natural language, but they differ completely in how certain the time is.
+**Only things with a definite time become events; everything else becomes an item.** "下周三上午十点开会(There will be a meeting at ten o'clock next Wednesday morning.)" and "记得买牛奶(Remember to buy milk)" are both "remember this" in natural language, but they differ completely in how certain the time is.
 Mixing them onto one calendar makes the calendar unreadable.

-**Recurring events are stored as rules, not expanded into instances.** "每周一三五" is one rule, not dozens of rows pushed into the calendar.
+**Recurring events are stored as rules, not expanded into instances.** "每周一三五 (Every Monday, Wednesday and Friday)" is one rule, not dozens of rows pushed into the calendar.
 Editing it means editing one thing, not dozens.

 **Empty space matters more than a full schedule.** The app's only job is to record what you explicitly decided to say.
 No smart scheduling, no proactively filling the table with "suggestions".
 An over-full calendar is itself a source of stress.